Your Top Resource for

 - Prior to cleaning set the thermostat to 70˚C and turn the unit on.
 While the solution warms place parts in the mesh cleaning basket in such a way that they do not come in contact with each other.

-- Lower the basket into the cleaning solution, place the lid on the tank to conserve heat and reduce noise, and set the timer for 40 minutes.
+- Lower the basket into the cleaning solution, place the lid on the tank to conserve heat, reduce noise and evaporation.
+Set the timer for 20 minutes.
 Cleaning time depends on the condition of the parts and can be adjusted either way.
+While cleaning takes place mechanics can attend to other tasks.

 - At the end of the cycle remove the component(s) from the bath.
 If they need further cleaning run them through another cycle.
 Do not reach into the hot cleaning solution.
 Instead remove the basket if you want to inspect or rearrange the parts.